noahthomas1739/fieldjobs-website/EMAIL_SETUP.md

 }
 ```

+**Where to find this:** Look for your job application form submission code, usually in a file like:
+- `app/api/job-applications/route.js` (if using API routes)
+- `app/apply/[jobId]/page.tsx` (if using a separate apply page)
+- Any component that handles job applications

 #### B. Send Emails When Status Changes

-In your employer dashboard where you update application status, add:
+**Location:** In your employer dashboard where you update application status

+**What to do:** Add this code to your status update function:

 ```typescript
 const updateApplicationStatus = async (applicationId: number, newStatus: string) => {